Data-driven Seismic Waveform Inversion: A Study on the Robustness and Generalization: The Inversion Models

-As we discussed above, there is no specific spatial matchup between the input and output.
+As we discussed above, there is no direct spatial similarities between the input seismic gather-shot imagery and output subsurface velocity map.
+See Figs.~\ref{fig3: data visualization} and \ref{fig4: data visualization}.
 So we do not penalize the mismatch between the input and output like \cite{ronneberger2015u, zhu2017unpaired}.
 Besides, since the height (1000) and width (32) of the input is unbalanced, we apply several convolutional layers with $k\times1$ kernels, $k$ means the length of convolutional kernel in height dimension.
-The particular structure of generator is shown in Figure \ref{fig3: generator}.
-To extract the waveform features of each receiver, seven convolutional layers with $k\times1$ kernels are first deployed.
+The particular structure of generator is shown in Table \ref{table1: generator architecture}.
+To extract the waveform features of each receiver, 9 convolutional layers with $k\times1$ kernels are first deployed.
 Each convolutional layer is followed by a BatchNormalization layer and a LeakyReLU layer.
 After the dimension of height is reduced to 32, $3\times3$ convolutional kernels with stride 2 are then added to encode the whole extracted features.
 In the last layer of encoder, $8\times8$ convolutional kernels are used to eliminate the influence of spatial information.
-With regards to the decoder, it consists of a $6\times6$ transposed convolution, five $3\times3$ transposed convolutions, center cropping layer and a $1\times1$ convolution.
-Transposed convolutions are applied to increase the height and width dimensions of image and decode the extracted features.
-Center cropping layer is used to crop the feature maps into a desired dimension. $1\times1$ convolution is designed to map features into the same dimension with ground truth labels.
-To limit the value of output into a specific range, the $1\times1$ convolution is followed by a Tanh Layer.
-We have also tried to replace the transposed convolution with upsampling layer like \cite{ronneberger2015u, shelhamer2016fully}.
-It yields worse performance because the geologic fault of velocity map disappears.
+With regards to the decoder, it consists of 5 upconv blocks, a center cropping layer, and a convolutional layer.
+Each upconv block consists a transposed convolutional layer, batch normalization layer, and an activation layer.
+The transposed conlutional layers are applied to increase the height and width dimensions of image and decode the extracted features.
+The convolutional layer is designed to map features into the same dimension with ground truth labels.
+The center cropping layer is used to crop the feature maps into a desired dimension.
+To limit the value of output into a specific range, the center cropping layer is followed by a Tanh layer.
+We have also tried to replace the transposed convolution with upsampling layer like \citet{ronneberger2015u} and \citet{shelhamer2016fully}.
+It yields worse performance because the geologic fault, i.e., the linear geologic feature, of velocity map is not as good as these structure.